-A phone with a good video camera can also work for your planned videos, but to do them with excellence you’ll want to purchase a camera.
-You may want to consider learning the world of shooting video with Digital Single-Lens Reflex (DSLR) cameras.
-A DSLR camera gives you a great, film-like image, has the option to use different lenses and doubles as a quality still photo camera.
-The Canon T4i is a solid choice for an entry level DSLR camera.
+A phone with a good video camera can also work for your planned videos, but you’ll want to purchase a camera to do them with excellence.
+You may like to consider learning the world of shooting video with Digital Single-Lens Reflex (DSLR) cameras.
+A DSLR camera gives you a great, film-like image, can use different lenses, and doubles as a quality still photo camera.
+The Canon T4i is a solid choice for an entry-level DSLR camera.
 We would advise, however, doing a little research online on the pros and cons of shooting video with DSLR cameras before purchasing one.

 5. Basic Composition/Lighting Skills

-Applying basic composition and lighting skills is just as important as a good camera.
+Applying elemental composition and lighting skills is as essential as a good camera.
 They can make your videos a lot more pleasant to watch.

-Typically an interview is more pleasing to watch if the person is not centered perfectly in the frame.
-Try moving your interviewee slightly off center and make sure that people are always looking into the frame rather than off of it.
-For example, if someone is framed on the right side of the screen, have them looking slightly to the left side of the screen.
+Typically, an interview is more pleasing if the person is not centered perfectly in the frame.
+Try moving your interviewee slightly off-center and ensure that people always look into the frame rather than off it.
+For example, if someone is framed on the right side of the screen, have them look slightly to the left side of the screen.
 You can have a lot of fun with some interesting angles.
 Experiment to see what looks good!

 There are volumes of books written on the subject of lighting for video.
 For the sake of simplicity, focus on two things: softness and shaping.

 While hard light has its place, soft light is the most flattering.
-Two ways to get soft lighting are to place someone next to a lamp with a large shade or to place someone next to a window where there is indirect sunlight.
+Two ways to get soft lighting are to place someone next to a lamp with a large shade or to place someone next to a window with indirect sunlight.

 Shaping can add a lot of interest to a person’s face.
-The key to shaping is to not have the light source right in front of a person.
-Try putting it about 45 degrees off axis from the center of the subject’s face.
+The key to shaping is not having the light source right before a person.
+Try putting it about 45 degrees off-axis from the center of the subject’s face.

 I was sitting in a coffee shop while writing this article and noticed the pleasing effect the indirect sunlight was creating as it came through the window.
-Using an iPhone, I snapped a photo of my wife sitting next to the window with her face angled slightly toward the window.
-If we were shooting an interview here, I would be quite happy with the result just from the use of natural light.
+Using an iPhone, I snapped a photo of my wife sitting beside the window with her face angled slightly toward the window.
+If we were shooting an interview here, I would be pretty happy with the result just from using natural light.

 8. Put it all Together

 After you import your footage, finding your content is your first job.
-Here are a few things to remember: lose anything that is not vital, stick with the heart of the story but leave in emotional details.
+Here are a few things to remember: lose anything that is not vital, stick with the story’s heart, but leave in emotional details.

-Next, add in b-roll (that video footage that shows what the interview is talking about).
+Next, add a b-roll (that video footage showing what the interview is talking about).
 It covers your edit and can make the story more interesting.
-Once you have your story and b-roll, adding music can bring out the emotion.
+Adding music can bring out the emotion once you have your story and b-roll.
 Check out some online stock music sites like Music Bakery or Audio Jungle.

 Our best advice for editing?
 Get feedback.
 Show your cuts to people who you know will be honest.
 Ask them if the story makes sense and if the content is compelling.

-Do it yourself (DIY) video is becoming commonplace — especially in the world of nonprofits and ministries.
-It’s a great opportunity to make a deeper connection with your audience.
+Do-it-yourself (DIY) videos are commonplace, especially in nonprofits and ministries.
+It’s an excellent opportunity to make a deeper connection with your audience.

-Remember, the most important thing is to always be ready to capture moments when they come along.
-If you want to learn tons more about the world of DIY video, there are lots of great resources online.
+Remember, the most important thing is always to be ready to capture moments when they come along.
+If you want to learn more about the world of DIY videos, there are many great resources online.
 Check out vimeo.com/videoschool for some great tutorials.

-Mike Sukraw is CEO/producer and Kristin Sukraw is president of Reliant Studios, a video production company based in Lincoln and Omaha, Nebraska, that specializes in helping organizations achieve their goals by utilizing creative video communication. the is an excerpt from the 2014 Winter edition of Outcomes Magazine.
+Mike Sukraw is CEO/producer and Kristin Sukraw is president of Reliant Studios, a video production company based in Lincoln and Omaha, Nebraska, specializing in helping organizations achieve their goals through creative video communication.
+This is an excerpt from the 2014 Winter edition of Outcomes Magazine.